petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 and fill in the rest of the required information.
-This will add a LaTeX article to our repo and a build stage to our DVC pipeline, which will use a TeX Live Docker container to build the document.
+This will add a LaTeX article to our repo and a build stage to our DVC pipeline, which will automatically create a TeX Live Docker container to build the document.
 Let's create the document in a new folder called `paper`:

 ![Creating the publication.](TODO)